 This program is a great option for nurses who are preparing to take advantage of the nationwide demand for nurse practitioners.

 Delivered in-person, this program enables individuals with a master’s degree in nursing to obtain certification as a nurse practitioner.
-This certificate is offered at University Park, Hershy, Fayette, Schuylkill, Scranton, and Shenango campuses.
-Specialties in family, adult-gerontology primary care, and adult-gerontology acute care are available.
+This certificate is offered at University Park, Hershey, Fayette, Schuylkill, Scranton, and Shenango campuses.
+Specialties in family, adult-gerontology primary care are available, and adult-gerontology acute care is available at the Hershey campus only.

 Gerontology Graduate Certificate

-This program is offered through the College of Nursing and hosted online, independent of the World Campus.
+This program is offered through the College of Nursing and hosted online by University Park.
 This certificate program provides a strong foundation in gerontology and palliative care.

 Applicants should have a B.S.N. or bachelor’s degree in a health-related field.
-Email GradNursing@psu.edu for more information.
+Details are available in the Graduate Bulletin – bulletins.psu.edu/graduate/programs/certificates/gerontology-postbaccalaureate-credit-certificate-program/.
+Email GradNursing@psu.edu with any questions you have after viewing the Graduate Bulletin hyperlink.

 Primary Palliative Care Certification

-This program is offered through the College of Nursing and hosted online, independent of the World Campus.
+This program is offered through the College of Nursing and hosted online by University Park.

 This program is for baccalaureate-prepared nurses and other health professionals interested in the principles and practices of patient-centered palliative care.
-Email GradNursing@psu.edu for more information.
+More details are available at bulletins.psu.edu/graduate/programs/certificates/primary-palliative-care-graduate-credit-certificate-program/.
+Email GradNursing@psu.edu with questions.

-Application deadline – July 1 and November 15
+Gerontology Postbaccalaureate certification – July 1 (FALL) and November 15 (SPRING)

 How long does it take to complete one of these programs?

-Typically, only one or two courses in each certificate program are offered each semester.
-Most students complete the program in three to four semesters, but it may be possible to finish in two semesters depending on the offering schedule.
-Your academic adviser can help you to develop your plans for completing the courses in as timely a manner as possible.
+Typically, one or two courses in each certificate program are offered each semester.
+Most students complete the program in three to four semesters, but it may be possible to finish in two semesters depending on the offering schedule and when you begin.
+Nurse Practitioner certificate requirements are based on a Gap Analysis of the student’s educational history.
+Your academic advisor can help you to develop your plans for completing the courses in as timely a manner as possible.

 How much does it cost to complete one of the certificates?

 Part-time students at Penn State pay per credit.
-The cost per credit for the 2018-2019 academic year is $555, although this rate may increase from year to year.
+The cost per credit is available at http://tuition.psu.edu/tuitiondynamic/tuitionandfees.aspx.

 Is financial aid available?

-Financial aid is not available to non-degree students at Penn State.
+Financial aid is not available to certificate students.